DennisGross/COOL-MC/README.md

 Please make sure that you either run COOL-MC in on your machine OR in the docker container.
 Otherwise, it may lead to folder permission problems.
+If there is any problem regarding the docker, it is also possible to download a virtual machine that allows the execution of the docker.
 Please also make sure that you use the `python` default alias.

 We discuss how to create the docker container yourself, and how to install the tool natively later.